amwaleh/PDF-knowledge-base/ReadMe.md

 Please check the github page for instruction
 - ensure you have latest posgresQL installed that supports Vector extension
-- for windows you will need to have Visual studio installed for you to build the extension
+- for windows, you will need  Visual studio installed for you to build the extension
 - check the `nmake` executable in visual studio folder
 - Running your console as Administrator, run the make command by referencing the whole path to the nmake file e.g